coiby/WuGroup/bag_of_tasks.md

 ### file MgAl2O4.wfc not found

-Write to either a parallel file system (found only on expensive machines) or to local disks.
+>Write to either a parallel file system (found only on expensive machines) or to local disks.
 In the latter case, check that all processors can access pseudo dir and outdir

-去掉了`reduce_io=.true.` 和 `recover=.true.`解决了这个问题 ；加了`reduce_io=.true.`去掉`recover=.true.`，又出现了这个问题
+It seems `recover=.true.` lead to this probem.
+Remove `recover=.true.` from ph.in

 vimdiff /HOME/nsfc2015_369/Fe7C3/freq/Fe7C3_phon_P0.pbs